All Products

 Delete/Disable workspaces

-To delete or disable a workspace, perform the following steps:
+To delete or disable a workspace:

-2. Click the image icon in the Actions column of the workspace and select Delete Workspace or Disable Workspace.
+2. Click the image icon in the Actions column of the corresponding workspace and select Delete Workspace or Disable Workspace.

 Warning